 While the first definition of curate relates directly to the Latin root of this word, curatus meaning “to take care of,” the second directly describes the actions associated with collecting – selection; organization, classification, or arrangement; and presentation or display.
 Through the action of curating, the collector is able to control the way in which the audience views his collection.
 This is typically done through strategically ordering, arranging, and grouping objects as well by visually highlighting certain items – all according to the collector’s own judgment, interest, and aims.
 In this way the collector is able to extend the personal experience of his collection to the audience.
 While the majority of the stamps in our upcoming auction are being sold individually, to some degree removed from their original context within Barnes’ collection, the stamps in a number of lots remain on the page in the same positions Barnes placed them in many years ago.

 The truth is that the spirit of the person cannot be divorced from the objects they once collected.
-In our Western culture, especially in the auction world, there is a sense that objects have lived and this is probably most easily understood through the way in which we like to think that objects are witnesses to history.
-We wonder, “If these walls could talk.”
-We value something not merely by its appearance and composition, but by its history – when and where it existed, who owned it, who touched it.
+In our Western culture, especially in the auction world, there is a sense that objects have lived.
+We like to think that objects are witnesses to history.
+We wonder, “If these walls could talk…” We value something not merely by its appearance and composition, but by its history – when and where it existed, who owned it, who touched it.
 In a very real way, objects do have a lived existence and there is a kind of aphoristic belief that whoever has owned the object makes a kind of impression upon it.
 This is especially true in the case of objects that once belonged in a collection.
-For a time, in a place and all because of a specific person (Barnes), these stamps were brought together in a personal and unique manner – making Barnes’ personal collection totally one of a kind.
-What we find at the heart of the collection is the special way in which it is able to unite the inner world of an individual with the outer world of objects through the tangible evidence of his interests – personal and private passions made material and at times made public.
-Again, the collection is a microcosm, a unique world reflected and understood through the eyes of the collector.
+For a time, in a place and all because of a specific person (Barnes), these stamps were brought together in a personal and unique manner – making Barnes’ collection totally one of a kind.
+What we find at the heart of the collection is the special way in which it unites the inner world of an individual with the outer world of objects through the tangible evidence of his interests – personal and private passions made material and, at times, made public.
+The collection is a microcosm, a unique world reflected and understood through the eyes of the collector.